drewroengoogle/engine/README.md

 [![OpenSSF Scorecard](https://api.securityscorecards.dev/projects/github.com/flutter/engine/badge)](https://deps.dev/project/github/flutter%2Fengine)
 [![SLSA 1](https://slsa.dev/images/gh-badge-level1.svg)](https://slsa.dev)

-Flutter is the Google's SDK for crafting beautiful, fast user experiences for mobile, web, and desktop from a single codebase.
+Flutter is Google's SDK for crafting beautiful, fast user experiences for mobile, web, and desktop from a single codebase.
 Flutter works with existing code, is used by developers and organizations around the world, and is free and open source.